 When Ladro launched its roasting division in 2011, the management team had already met and worked with coffee farmers in partnership with our then coffee supplier.
-Focusing on a direct-trade buying model seemed like a natural place to start.
+Focusing on a relationship coffee buying model seemed like a natural place to start.
 With staff who had extensive experience roasting and coffee buying, the company made the transition to roasting for our cafes rather seamlessly.
 We built a team to manage the warehouse and future wholesale accounts.
 Shortly thereafter, Scott Baldwin joined the team to grow Ladro’s Wholesale division.

 Since then, Jack Kelly (CEO) travels annually to coffee origins to source green beans directly from farms and co-ops worldwide.
 The relationship model permits Kelly to more keenly internalize how Caffe Ladro’s green coffee dollars concretely impact the farmers and millers with whom he does business.
 He explains, “We communicate directly with them so they learn what it is we are looking for.
 When they improve their quality we pay them higher premiums which dramatically affects their lives.
 The journey of coffee is long and it’s rewarding.
 It’s very uncommon for farmers to experience the roaster and cafe owner perspective.”